fac19/resources/directory/quotes.md

 Ina: “You dont know what you dont know until someone forces you to explain it to them step by step.”
 Week 5 presentations - Nominated by Reuben FAC17 03/04/20

+“If I give ONE MORE ULTIMATUM I’m actually gonna leave” - Cammy every Thursday night

 Ako: "Yes you are right... semantically."
 The Art of Passive Agressive Feedback by Akaki Mikaia CADO W7 SGC - Nominated by Joe FAC19 17/04/20